hellerve/blog/wip/A_Big_Family.md

 Turtle closed his eyes in concentration, his brows furrowed.
-“Was it ‘Twila’?”, he said, opening his eyes again.
+“Was it ‘Twyla’?”, he said, opening his eyes again.
 The Koalas did an enthusiastic little dance around him.
 There were so many!
 “You got it!”, his Koala said, touching his nose gently with her paw.
 “He got all of our names right”, one of the other